mazen160/xless/README.md

 ## :envelope_with_arrow: Scriptable Messages

 You can use Xless to send direct messages to your listener.
-It can be useful in data exfiltration or scripting a way to send message to your Slack app.
+It can be useful in data exfiltration or as a scriptable way to send messages and alerts to your Slack app.

 ```shell
 # on your (bashrc / zshrch) file: